jesusmoranbarbon/Tidy_data/CodeBook.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-Readme.md

-To execute the code, you should have the dataset in the working directory and execute the code